 - At an aggregate level;

 - At clearing house member level;

 - At the level of each account open at the CCP;

-- In each issuer: and
+- In each issuer; and

 - In each country.

-In addition to the characteristics of the assets, the Company also takes into account the risks associated with them, including volatility, duration, illiquidity, non-linear price characteristics, jump-to-default and wrong-way-risk, the latter two of which are closely related to credit or counterparty risk.
+In addition to the characteristics of the assets, the Company also takes into account the risks associated with them, including volatility, delivery (in the case of commodities), duration, illiquidity, non-linear price characteristics, jump-to-default and wrong-way-risk, the latter two of which are closely related to credit or counterparty risk.